 Dairy milk can easily be replaced with soy, coconut, almond or rice milk.
-These milks are more viscous than dairy milk so you may need to reduce the amount used in the recipe so you don’t end up with slop!
+These kinds of milk are more viscous than dairy milk so you may need to reduce the amount used in the recipe so you don’t end up with slop!

-Plant oils like rape, sunflower, olive or coconut are a great ways to include fat in bread, without using butter.
-Likewise a vegan margarine can offer more tenderising properties than a liquid oil.
+Plant oils like rape, sunflower, olive or coconut are great ways to include fat in bread, without using butter.
+Likewise, vegan margarine can offer more tenderising properties than liquid oil.

 Maple syrup is a great almost like-for-like alternative to honey.
 Many other sweeteners can be used including:

-Yes sourdough bread, and yeast made bread can be made so that it is vegan.
-It is easy to make at home, however when purchasing bread it’s best to review the label and make sure it is declared safe for vegan diets.
+Yes, sourdough bread and yeast made bread can be made vegan.
+It is easy to make at home, however, when purchasing bread it’s best to review the label and make sure it is declared safe for vegan diets.
 If you want a sourdough recipe that is vegan safe, take a look at my beginner’s sourdough recipe.